 In light of the digital revolution, disruption heralds a change that may seem particularly unwelcome to those forced to uproot their traditional ways of doing things.
 But it doesn’t emerge from nowhere.
 Disruption is driven by a convergence of forces: from the capabilities of new technologies, to the changing demands of customers, or rapidly evolving practices of competitors.

 The higher education industry is no spectator to this digital sport, causing some digital disruption of its own.
-Speaking at the Melbourne Press Club last year, Monash University’s president and vice-chancellor, Professor Margaret Gardner made the point that in Australia, universities are required by law to undertake research.
+Speaking at the Melbourne Press Club in 2016, Monash University’s president and vice-chancellor, Professor Margaret Gardner made the point that in Australia, universities are required by law to undertake research.